MystenLabs/awesome-walrus/details/brightly-stake.md

 2. [Shards Dashboard](https://walrus.brightlystake.com/shard-owners)
   - Display which shard is assigned to which operator.
   - Depending upon how many previous assignment the shard had we highlight in different colors.

+## Latest Version Number of Walrus Tested On
+Testnet